JuanCTorres/Basic-C-Compiler/hwk6_TC/parser/README.md

 ### The following still have bugs:

-- Comparing arrays.
-- Returning arrays.
-- Printing arrays.
 - Saving the value of multiple function calls, if they are on the same expression, e.g., `f(x) + g(y);`

-## Changes from previous programs
+## Changes from previous versions of the program

-- Function prologues and epilogues are no longer just a label.
-Instead, each has its own three-address operation or quad.
+- Parameters to a function are no longer addressed as negative offsets from the frame pointer.
+Previously, after parameters were pushed onto the stack and the frame pointer was moved beneath them, we copied the parameters below the frame pointer so that we could access all symbols in a scope in a uniform manner.
+This creates some complications and inefficiencies, so we have reverted this change.
+Now parameters are accessed as positive offsets from the frame pointer.